explosion/spacy-course/chapters/en/slides/chapter4_03_training-best-practices.md

     `"PERSON"` is
 - Also known as "catastrophic forgetting" problem

-Notes: Statistical models can learn lots of things – but it doesn't mean that they won't unlearn them.
+Notes: Statistical models can learn lots of things – but they can also unlearn them.

 If you're updating an existing model with new data, especially new labels, it can overfit and adjust _too much_ to the new examples.